Answered By: Sarah Naomi Campbell Last Updated: Apr 11, 2018 Views: 6617

 4. How long does it take?

-Books and articles may take two or more weeks to arrive.
+Books and articles may take two to three weeks to arrive.

 PLEASE NOTE: Some articles come with an expiration date.
 To avoid losing your article, please download it as soon as it arrives.